 Massachusetts License Suspension: Can I Keep My License if I Have Been Charged with a DUI/OUI?

 While some offenses allow for a hardship exemption, others carry a lifetime suspension.
-Law enforcement enforces strict penalties for motorists who drive impaired throughout Massachusetts.
-Citizens can be charged with an OUI, operating under the influence, or DUI, driving under the influence.
+Law enforcement enforces strict penalties for motorists who drive impaired throughout the state.
+Citizens can be charged with an OUI (operating under the influence) or DUI (driving under the influence).
 Both charges carry various penalties.
-License suspension is at the core of these penalties.

 What is the Difference Between a DUI and an OUI?